harris012/talos-cluster/README.md

 ### Talos

 1. Download the latest stable release of Talos from their [GitHub releases](https://github.com/siderolabs/talos/releases).
-You will want to grab either `metal-amd64.iso` or `metal-rpi_generic-arm64.raw.xz` depending on your system.
+You will want to grab `metal-amd64.iso`.

 2. Take note of the OS drive serial numbers you will need them later on.